Types of Degrees Physics Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Physics appeals to people across the globe.
-About 8.8% of those with this major are international students.
+Students from other countries are interested in Physics, too.
+About 10.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia